WALLY'S WINTER WEATHER PAGE 2016-2017

 There are other additional reasons for our current warm period, which I'll add later.

 Well, our (unusual) warmth is going to fade.
 We may actually get warmer still for a while, including some record warmth in the scale of brief recent time.
 But, the writing is on the wall.
 The sun has tipped his hand.
 The gaff has been blown, and it's not going to be easy to refute it.

 ...
 He is Professer Emeritus and holds the title Cyrus Fogg Bracket Professor of Physics.
 Such vitrolic demonization of him by climate alarmists just has no place in science.
-He has not been removed, etc. but there are others who fight to stay alive in their careers.
+He has not been removed, yet, but there are others who are fighting to stay alive in their careers.

-With all this I will listen to all views in the discussion.
-Please don't be one of those who go ballistic and horribly condemning with different views.
-The history of science is replete with that action on those who ended up right.
+(With all this, I will listen to all views in the discussion.
+Please don't be one of those who go ballistic and horribly condemning with different views, including stopping their ears to even listening to alternative suggestions.
+The history of science is replete with that action against those who ended up right.
 Nobody knows who's perfectly right on that which is less than an exact science.
-We should admit that and go on in open scientific inquiry.
+We should admit that and go on in open scientific inquiry.)